Tracks names are date formatted as YYMMDDHHMM or YYMMDD_HHMMSS. For example, the name of the track that started on 8:30AM Nov 6, 2025 is 2511060830.

 Each track has two files - GPX and KML formats.
 The KML files contain position and depth data and can be opened in Google Earth.
 The GPX files are compatible with most chart plotters, Google Maps and Google Earth.

 KML tracks contain depths at each track point.
 Depths are graphically depicted in a picket fence format.
 Picket positions correspond to track points.
 Picket heights correspond to the depth at that point.
 A picket’s lat/lon location and depth is displayed when a picket is clicked.
-Yellow pickets correspond to depths greater than 7 ft.
+White or yellow pickets correspond to depths greater than 7 ft.
 Red pickets correspond to depths 7 ft or less.

 Depths in US track points are tidally compensated and are referenced to MLLW datum.
 Depths in Canada track points are not.